 - Oversee the design and messaging of all events and marketing materials relevant to fundraising and membership development, including special events, gala dinners, receptions, letters, brochures, direct mail, etc.;

-- Supervise the Membership Manager with an eye toward expanding the membership base and toward evolving existing members toward higher levels of commitment to the Center.
+- Supervise the Membership Manager with the dual goals of expanding membership and of evolving existing members toward higher levels of commitment to the Center;

 - Oversee creation of the annual report.

-- Excellent communication skills, both written and oral; ability to influence and engage a wide range of donors and build long-term relationships.
+- Excellent communication skills, both written and oral; exceptional emotional intelligence, and the ability to influence and engage a wide range of donors and build long-term relationships.

-- Candidate must be authorized to work in the U.S.
+- Must be authorized to work in the U.S.